Tips for a Successful Tsum Valley Via Manaslu Circuit Trek:

 Manaslu Tsum Valley Trekking Difficulty:

 While the landscape is rugged with numerous landslide areas and the trail is uneven, you may encounter difficulties for the first few days.
 However, you will gradually build muscle and adapt to the terrain.
-Because the trek begins at 930 m above Machhakhola, you will gain elevation gradually, which will aid in acclimatization.
-Almost two weeks of walking six to seven hours per day on uneven trails and crossing 5060 meters will not be easy for anyone.
-This is why we recommend trekking, hiking, jogging, gym, cardio, and other physical activities before visiting Nepal.
-But don't be discouraged; this isn't an expedition, and the Manaslu circuit requires no special training or prior experience.
-We have successfully organized people ranging in age from 8 to 75.
-This trek is suitable for beginners and family groups.
+Because the trek begins at 930 meters above Machhakhola, you will gain elevation gradually, which will aid in acclimatization.
+Almost two weeks of walking six to seven hours per day on uneven trails and crossing 5,060 meters will not be easy for anyone.
+Likewise, the Tsum Valley is one of Nepal's most remote regions, with limited infrastructure, requiring you to be self-reliant and prepared for basic amenities.

 Porter:

-Manaslu Tsum Valley Trekking Gear Checklist:
+Manaslu Circuit And Tsum Valley Trekking Gear Checklist:

 When we are planning holidays for new destinations, it often comes to mind what to pack in our backpacks.
 Especially for the adventure, it is a very common question regarding the practical packing list.
 However, as per our 25 years of experience in trekking in Nepal, NTE makes you stress-free and suggests the following: